BrendanMallon/cs326-final-zeta/docs/final.md

             - Method: get
             - Param: [Query: a sptify plylist ID (string)]
             - Follows the playlist on spotify account

-    - /API
     - /setName/:name
         - Method: Set
         - Sets the new name provided from the account page to update the users name on MongDB.
     - /setEmail/:email
         - Method: Set
         - Sets the new email provided from the account page to update the users email on MongDB.
     - /setPassword/:password
         - Method: Set
         - Sets the new pssword provided from the account page to update the users password on MongDB.

+   - /API
+        - /findUser
+            - Method: GET
+            - This method is used during authentication.
+Given a username in the body, it will return an object in the form {exists, salt_hash}.
+        - /getUserActivity
+            - Method: GET
+            - This method is used on the playlists page.
+It gets all of the current user's playlist data, queries the spotify api to find the corresponding playlist information.
+        - /addUserActivity
+            - Method: PUT
+            - When a user likes a playlist using our webpage, we will record that intereaction for later use.
+We record the current time and the playlistID.
+        - /addFriend
+            - Method: PUT
+            - When a user adds a friend this is called.
+We add the friend's username to the current users friends list.
+        - /getFriendActivity
+            - Method: GET
+            - This method is used on the social page.
+It gets all of the current user's friend's playlist data, queries the spotify api to find the corresponding playlist information.